Home Drugs Ozempic Ozempic vs Rybelsus

 Is Rybelsus or Ozempic More Effective?

-Rybelsus and Ozempic are effective in lowering A1C when combined with a healthy lifestyle of diet and exercise.
+Rybelsus and Ozempic are effective in lowering hemoglobin A1C (HbA1c) compared to placebo when combined with a healthy lifestyle of diet and exercise.

 Effectiveness of Rybelsus vs. Ozempic

-• Patients taking 1 mg of Ozempic achieved an A1C decrease of about 1.6%
+• Patients taking 1 mg of Ozempic achieved a 1.6% reduction in HbA1c

-• Patients taking 14 mg of Rybelsus saw a 1.4% A1C decrease
+• Patients taking 14 mg of Rybelsus experienced a 1.4% decrease in HbA1c

 Although no direct studies have compared their effectiveness, both drugs have proven results.
-Patients taking Rybelsus and Ozempic have reported similar weight reductions over 30 weeks — but these are not intended for cosmetic weight loss.
+Studies have shown that taking Rybelsus and Ozempic each caused weight reductions over 30 weeks.
+Ozempic 1.0 mg led to a 4.5 kg weight loss, whereas Rybelsus 14 mg led to a 3.7 mg weight loss.
+Of note, these are not intended for cosmetic weight loss.

 Discuss with your doctor to determine which drug is more effective for you.